Cheater121/task_manager_fastapi/README.md

 cd <your_path_to_project>/task_manager_fastapi
 ```

-2. Run the tests by executing the following command:
+2. Run the tests by executing the following command (don't forget to activate your virtual environment if used):

 ```bash
 pytest